mayank0rastogi/alpha-ai-assignment/Task-6/README.md

  ```
 * Step 4 : Final calculate the score by taking the mean of score value

-Note : I have used wordnet Package from NLTK library which provides me to calcluate senetnce simmilarity using :
+Note : I have used wordnet Package from NLTK library which provides me to calcluate senetnce simmilarity with the help of two main packages :

  `Synset` instances are the groupings of synonymous words that express the same concept

+ `wup_similarity` Return a score denoting how similar two word senses are, based on the depth of the two senses in the taxonomy and that of their Least Common Subsumer (most specific ancestor node).
+For More study [Refer](https://www.nltk.org/howto/wordnet.html)